OpenBookPrices/openbookprices-api/README.md

 ### retryDelay

 The number of seconds to wait before requesting the data again.
 In the case of `pending` or `stale` responses this will typically be low.
 If `fresh` or `error` it will generally be `null`.
-When it is `null` the `expires` value should be used to decide when to fetch new data.
+When it is `null` the `updated` and `ttl` values should be used to decide when to fetch new data.
 This field is intended as a convenience for code running on machines where the clock may not be accurate (eg in a web browser as the user may not have their clock correctly set) and to make the retry decision logic simpler (if `retryDelay` has a value then wait that number of seconds and go again).